marcinwiacek/datacreator/readme.md

 # Q&A

+**Why JavaScript & not Rust, Java, C, Python, nodeJS, whatever?**
-**Why JavaScript?** I wanted to have something able to work in browser without installing anything?
+I wanted to have something able to work in browser without installing anything.

-**Why not use JavaScript 'exec' and give all options?** I wanted to provide format for parsing in very secure environments.
-In theory you can sandbox JavaScript code, but... (especially non-technical) people show red flags, when see some keywords.
+**Why not use JavaScript 'eval' and give all options?** I wanted to provide format for parsing in very secure environments.
+In theory you can sandbox JavaScript code, but... (especially non-technical) people can see red flag, when see some keywords & I wanted to avoid it.

 **Is it ready?** Work in progress.

-**Why not use anything ready?** All, what I have found, was too limited.
+**Why not use anything ready?** All found projects were too limited.

 # Examples